Dexagod/SoSy-2025---Bashlib-demo/content/4_suite.md

 {:#suite}

-To support the resource management requirements of command-line based workflows, Bashlib integrates a set of prominent command-line utilities for resource management with the Solid resource interface.
+To support the resource management requirements of command-line based workflows, Bashlib integrates a set of command-line utilities for resource management with the Solid resource interface.

 <!-- Basic Shell Utilities -->